btbristow/tutorials/certbot-with-cloudflare.md

 In Synology DiskStation Manager, download the certificate to your computer and then install it on your NAS.
 Once the certificate is installed, you'll use scheduled tasks to automate renewals.

-1. In Synology DiskStation Manager, go to `.../docker/certbot/etc_letsencrypt/live` and download the folder named after your domain.
+1. In Synology DiskStation Manager, go to `.../docker/certbot/etc_letsencrypt/live` and download the folder named for your domain.

     <img src="assets/download-certs.png" alt="Download certificates" style="width:40%;">